areon546/nasa-wallpaper/README.md

 It works on my machine and I don't see how a system like `docker` is even appropriate for interfacing with window servers at all.

-So I will now move onto another project since I don't have the time to make the quality of this project better.
 If someone is interested and encounters an error,
-I will try my best to assist.
+I will do my best to assist.
 If I get bugs in the future, I will fix as available.
+If you use another background command, or know of a more standardised way to do this, assume I don't know about it and am interested in learning about it.

 ## Setup